Tuesday, October 7, 2025

 But worst of all I have this terrible responsibility of being an A-student. . . and I don't see how I can keep up my front.
 [1]

 The tripwire for Sylvia's suicide attempt was academic: being denied admission to Frank O'Connor's writing course at Harvard.
-Sylvia tried killing herself in late August, the timing suggesting she dreaded returning to Smith for an extra-demanding senior year requiring an honors thesis about a novel, Finnegan's Wake, she hadn't yet read, and comprehensive English-lit exams she wasn't prepared for.
+Sylvia tried killing herself in late August, the timing suggesting she dreaded returning to Smith for an extra-demanding senior year requiring an honors thesis about a novel, Ulysses, she hadn't yet read, and comprehensive English-lit exams she wasn't prepared for.
 [2] Which was her own fault.
 Esther Greenwood says:

 I'd skipped [a course in eighteenth-century literature]. . . .
 They let you do that in honors, you were much freer.
 I'd been so free I'd spent most of my time on Dylan Thomas.
 (TBJ, 139)